Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-Modeling and numerical simulation played a critical role in understanding and tailoring single-crystalline SSD (see, e.g., \cite{Kim2013,NaffoutiSCIADV2017,BollaniNC2019}).
-Studies on GB grooving and few-grains microstructures have also yielded valuable insights \cite{Amran2014,Derkach2014,Derkach2017,Schiedung2017,Zigelman2023}, but remain limited in capturing the coupled dynamics of GB migration and surface diffusion across many grains and long timescales.
-Phase field (PF) models \cite{Chen2002,RATZ2006187,Steinbach_2009,LiCCP2009} hold a prominent position to study SSD.
-They realize an implicit description of geometries via smooth order parameter(s), which naturally deals with topological changes, complex geometries, and three-dimensionality, all key aspects of SSD \cite{JiangACTAM2012,NaffoutiSCIADV2017,BollaniNC2019,BackofenIJNAM2019,GarckeJNS2023}.
+Modeling and simulations have been pivotal in understanding and tailoring single-crystalline SSD \cite{Kim2013,NaffoutiSCIADV2017,BollaniNC2019}.
+Studies on GB grooving and few-grain microstructures provided valuable insights \cite{Amran2014,Derkach2014,Derkach2017,Schiedung2017,Zigelman2023}, yet they remain limited in capturing the coupled GB migration and surface diffusion dynamics over many grains and long timescales.
+Phase-field (PF) models \cite{Chen2002,RATZ2006187,Steinbach_2009,LiCCP2009} have emerged as a leading framework for SSD studies.
+They realize an implicit description of geometries via smooth order parameter(s), which naturally handles topological changes, complex geometries, and three-dimensionality, all key aspects of SSD \cite{JiangACTAM2012,NaffoutiSCIADV2017,BollaniNC2019,BackofenIJNAM2019,GarckeJNS2023}.
 Convenient PF models coupling diffusion, phase transformation, and interface migration have been proposed \cite{Plapp2011,Choudhury2012,Schiedung2017,HoffroggePRE2021,MUKHERJEE2022111076}.
-A recent extension of the grand-potential PF model \cite{Plapp2011,Choudhury2012,Zhang2025} accurately captures bulk and surface diffusion coupled with interface migration, reproducing key features of polycrystalline SSD, such as thermal grooving at GBs \cite{HoffroggePRE2021}.
+Recent work has examined interesting aspects of polycrystalline thin film evolution, including the impact of thermal grooving on grain growth and its subsequent stagnation \cite{Verma2021,Verma2023}.
+First studies of polycrystalline dewetting have also been proposed \cite{Gao2022}, although with an approximated treatment of evolving morphologies and surface diffusion.
+An up and coming PF formulation, namely the grand-potential multi PF model \cite{Plapp2011,Choudhury2012,Zhang2025} (hereafter MPF), offers a general descriptions capturing the dynamics of both conserved and non-conserved order parameters, thus ideal for polycrystalline SSD scenarios which include (surface and bulk) diffusion as well as interface (GB) migration.
+Although this scenario has not been explored in detail, a recent implementation promisingly showed key phenomenology concerning thermal grooving at one GB \cite{HoffroggePRE2021}.

-In this work, we present a multi-PF (MPF) approach to studying SSD of polycrystalline thin films.
-After a brief overview of the model’s key features, we present its capabilities and validate it through benchmarks.
-Furthermore, we discuss novel insights from simulations and semi-analytic equations regarding the onset of SSD.
-We also apply the MPF model to prototype polycrystalline films and patches, outlining differences and similarities with their single-crystalline counterparts.
+We present here the application of this MPF model to studying SSD in polycrystalline thin films.
+After outlining the model’s key features, we demonstrate its capabilities.
+We examine SSD onset through numerical simulations and benchmark its outcome against newly derived equations that predict critical grain aspect ratios and related features.
+Finally, we apply the MPF model to prototype polycrystalline films and to the relevant case of patches, highlighting similarities and differences with single-crystalline counterparts.